1 Bg 9-1972: The Most Confidential Knowledge

 > that the Supreme Absolute Truth can eat food and enjoy it.

-> eat, whatever you offer or give away, and
+> eat, all that you offer and give away, as well as

-> son of Kunti, as an offering to Me.
+> be done as an offering unto Me.

 > way that he will not forget Krsna in any circumstance.